apache/nuttx/configs/sama5d4-ek/README.txt

   J9 pin 8 LCD_TWD0_PA30   J4 pin 8 SDA_0
   ------------------------ -----------------

-  The schematic indicates the the MXT468E address is 0x4c/0x4d.
+  The schematic indicates the MXT468E address is 0x4c/0x4d.

   Here are the configuration settings the configuration settings that will enable the maXTouch touchscreen controller: